 We all love going out on a trip with our kayak or canoe and enjoy our day.
-Whether or not we go out for fishing or to have fun with friends, we all know how hard it is sometimes to drag our watercraft into the water.
+Whether we go out for fishing or to have fun with friends, we all know how hard it is sometimes to drag our watercraft into the water.
 Or sometimes we can’t find space to store it if it’s too big.
 But don’t worry.
-This is why folding kayaks and canoes exist.
-And with this buying guide, you will be able to choose one of the best folding kayaks and canoe for yourself.
+Collapsible kayaks and canoes exist for situations where portability matters.
+And, we are here to help.
+With this buying guide, you will be able to choose one of the best folding kayaks and canoes for yourself.

 - MYCANOE 2.5 Origami Foldable Canoe